Kyuunex/hid-sony-clone-fix-dkms/README.md

 which seems to work with controlers that do not support HID feature report 0x81, and thus, this patch is no longer needed.

+# How to know if you need this patch
 If you see the following in your kernel logs, this patch is meant to work around that.
 ```
 failed to retrieve feature report 0x81 with the DualShock 4 MAC address